legoraft/legoraft.github.io/_posts/2025-03-24-arch-install-backups.md

 Snapper uses a dedicated subvolume called `.snapshots` by default, but I want to use the `@snapshots` subvolume we've created earlier.
 Because of this, installing snapper is a bit more work.

 Start off by unmounting `@snapshots` and deleting the directory it's mounted to.
-If `umount @snapshots` doesn't work, it could be that it's `umount /@snapshots`.
+We'll unmount the volume with the `umount` command and remove the directory its mounted to.

 ```
-sudo umount @snapshots
+sudo umount /.snapshots

 sudo rm -r /.snapshots
 ```